 In December 2017 however the ATO stated that it was suspending these guidelines and would issue new ones by June 2018.
-Nothing was issued until earlier this year when the ATO published PCG 2021/D2 which now sets out the ATO's proposed revised compliance approach to the allocation of profits by professional firms.
-These new guidelines will apply from 1 July 2021.
-Firms which comply with the former, now superseded guidelines will not be penalised for following those for the 2021 financial year.
+Nothing was issued until earlier last year when the ATO published PCG 2021/4 which now sets out the ATO's revised compliance approach to the allocation of profits by professional firms.
+These new guidelines apply from 1 July 2021 and provide a risk assessing scoring table which is intended to allow IPP's to self-assess their risk against risk assessment factors.
 We would encourage you to speak with your StewartBrown Manager or Partner if you have any questions concerning the new guidelines.

-(23) SERVICE ENTITIES
+(25) SERVICE ENTITIES